 Internal Dimensions: 15″ x 8.5″ x 11″

-The Igloo BMX is quite the nice cooler.
-It is long, and relatively light.
+The Igloo BMX is quite a nice cooler.
+It is long and relatively light.
 That weight makes it much nicer to carry longer distances.

 It comes with a woven nylon strap, which I like but it is not long enough to swing over the shoulder.

 The Igloo is not leak proof, like most cheaper coolers there is not even a gasket.
 So care must be taken during transport.

 The Igloo does a decent job at holding ice, it is certainly not as good as an expensive roto cooler, But it still easily holds ice for a day fishing and with care it can last several.